-- Scrolling the main screen page - Returning to the menu screen from the sub-menu screen (screen one level below)
+- Scrolling the main screen page - Returning to the menu screen from the sub-menu screen (screen one level below) - : The above operations may not be performed on all screens.

-■When using the touch screen
+When using the touch screen

 - If the screen is cold, the display may be dark, or the system may seem to be operating slightly slower than normal. - The screen may seem dark and hard to see when viewed through sunglasses.
-Change your angle of viewing, adjust the display on the "Display Settings" screen (→P. 260) or remove your sunglasses.
+Change your angle of viewing, adjust the display on the "Display Settings" screen (\rightarrow P. 260) or remove your sunglasses.

-■Using cellular phones
+Using cellular phones